So happy you like it. Thank you for stopping by Barb. Have a blessed week!

 I’ve always been a sort of enthusiast when it comes to theme movies.
 Especially when the main character is a mother.
 Some of the movies we’ve watched make you think “How in the world did the writer come up with that?”
 Or “Wow, that’s just like what happened to me!”
-Any rate I’ve gone through the archives and come up with what we consider to be the best Mother’s Day films we like to watch…Hope you enjoy.
+At any rate, I’ve gone through the archives and come up with what we consider to be the best Mother’s Day films we like to watch…Hope you enjoy it.
 Happy Mother’s Day to you!

 We hope you enjoy something on this list and have a Happy Mothers Day!
 Until next week…Blessings and Peace.